Graded rings of modular forms

 Modular Forms space of dimension 20 for Congruence Subgroup Gamma1(13) of weight 3 over Rational Field

-Return the number of generators of self
+Return the number of generators of this ring.

 EXAMPLES: